 BIOGRAPHY OF THE ARTIST

 Odette Graskie (b.1993) is a contemporary artist from Johannesburg, South Africa.
-She works with paper, artists books, and drawing.
-Her artworks investigate human interaction and affective connection.
-Graskie has been a professional artist since 2016.
+She works with paper, artists’ books, and drawing.
+Her artworks investigate human interaction, intimacy and affective connection.
+Most recently Graskie exhibited the solo show Drawing as Movement at the Karoo National Arts Festival in Oudtshoorn, South Africa.
 In 2023, Graskie completed her MA in Visual Arts with the University of Johannesburg, culminating in her solo exhibition a line, a thread, a conversation at Berman Contemporary.
-She is represented by Berman Contemporary.
-She is also a Junior Bookbinder at Pulp Paperworks.
+The focus of her thesis was the relationship between sitter, artist and artwork in an interventive portraiture practice.
+Graskie is a Junior Bookbinder at Pulp Paperworks.
 She has also participated in artist residencies locally in Howick, KZN, as well as internationally in Britain, Guernsey and Poland.
 Her recent group exhibitions include the 2020s: new forms of abstraction part 1 and part 2 at Berman Contemporary; An Im/perfect Balance at Ayanda Fine Art in Düsseldorf, Germany; and Making and Interpreting Art, hosted by the South African Research Chair.
-She also exhibited at the 2022 1-54 Contemporary African Art Fair in London.
-Graskie will be part of a group booth at Investec Cape Town Art Fair in February 2024 with Berman Contemporary.
+She also exhibited at the 2022 1-54 Contemporary African Art Fair in London and the 2024 Investec Cape Town Art Fair.

 A STUDIO VISIT WITH THE ARTIST